malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 are a component of confirming that the observed dynamical behaviour is as expected.
-The figures showing the rotational relaxation times and the diffusion constant are shown in @sec:extra_dynamics.
+The figures showing the rotational relaxation times and the diffusion constant are shown in @fig:rotational_relaxation and
+@fig:diffusion_constant.
 While the ratios between the quantities are displayed in @fig:trans_rot_trimer.
 This is interesting